-Overseas training at INSEAD (conducted online
+Overseas training at INSEAD (conducted online in FY 2021)

 As one session of the Executive Management Program, a customized program is conducted with INSEAD business school on "introspection and behavioral reform."
 The program provides an opportunity for participants to examine more deeply their own axes, values, and leadership.